megagonlabs/vecscan/README.md

 The vecscan is a dense vector search engine that performs similarity search for embedding databases in linear and greedy way by using the SIMDs (such as AVX2, AVX512, or AMX), CUDA, or MPS through PyTorch.
 (Note that using a GPU is super fast, but not required, and modern CPUs are more cost effective.)

-The vecscan employs simple linear-scan based algorithms, and it does not cause quantization errors that tend to be a problem with approximate neighborhood searches like `faiss`.
+The vecscan employs simple linear-scan based algorithms, and it does not cause quantization errors that tend to be a problem with approximate neighborhood searches like [faiss](https://github.com/facebookresearch/faiss).
 The vecscan makes it very easy to build your vector search applications.

-In vecscan, the default dtype of embedding vectors is `torch.bfloat16` (you can use `torch.float16` for Apple's MPS and CUDA devices, or `torch.float32` for any devices instead), and the file format of embedding database is `safetensors`.
+In vecscan, the default dtype of embedding vectors is `torch.bfloat16` (you can use `torch.float16` for Apple's MPS and CUDA devices, or `torch.float32` for any devices instead), and the file format of embedding database is [safetensors](https://github.com/huggingface/safetensors).
 The embedding database, which holds 1 million records of 768-dimensional bfloat16 or float16 vectors, occupies 1.5GB of main memory (or GPU memory).
-If you're using 8x Sapphire Rapids vCPUs, `VectorScanner.search()` will take only 0.1[sec] for similarity score calculation and sorting (1M-records, 768-dim, bfloat16).
+If you're using 8x [Sapphire Rapids](https://www.intel.com/content/www/us/en/products/docs/processors/xeon-accelerated/4th-gen-xeon-scalable-processors.html) vCPUs, `VectorScanner.search()` will take only 0.1[sec] for similarity score calculation and sorting (1M-records, 768-dim, bfloat16).
 The benchmarks for major CPUs and GPUs can be found in [Benchmarks](#benchmarks) section.

 ### Recommended Environment